cosmos/sdk-tutorials/liquidity-module/index.md

 **Note:** Deposits must be the same coin denoms as the reserve coins.

-Check the balance on the new deposit that you made:
+Check the balance on the new deposit that you made.

 - [https://api.testnet.cosmos.network/cosmos/bank/v1beta1/balances/cosmosxxx](https://api.testnet.cosmos.network/cosmos/bank/v1beta1/balances/cosmosxxx)